Bird’s Nest Pincushion

 The genus, Mammillaria Haw., was named and described by Adrian Hardy Haworth in Synopsis Plantarum Succulentarum in 1812.
 According to Plants of the World Online by Kew, there are 162 accepted species in the Mammillaria genus as of when I am updating this page on 12-23-19.
 Those numbers are likely to change

-There are a subspecies of Mammillaria decipiens that are now synonyms of the species.
+There are subspecies of Mammillaria decipiens that are now synonyms of the species.
 The Mammillaria decipiens in my collection “is” Mammillaria decipiens subsp. camptotricha (Dams) D.R.Hunt.
 It was named and described by Davis Richard Hunt in Mammillaria Postscripts in 1997.
 Hopefully, someday the botanists in charge of what names are accepted will recognize more infraspecific names (forms, subspecies, and varieties), which properly distinguish plant ID with different characteristics from the species.
 That’s why they were given different names in the first place (except for the species that were named more than once by different people)…

 According to “people who know” anyone can use whatever name they choose as long as its description was validly published.
 Mammillaria decipiens subsp. camptotricha (Dams) D.R.Hunt is a validly published name.
 I believe someday it will once again be an accepted infraspecific name of the species.
 I “think”, although not positive, the plant in my collection could be Mammillaria decipiens subsp. camptotricha.
 But, since that name is now a synonym and I am not 100% sure, I suppose I will stick with the species name.
 At least I know that is correct.

 I bought this cactus from Wal-Mart on 3-19-18.
-It is very interesting cactus.
+It is a very interesting cactus.
 It’s like the main plant with maybe 5 smaller ones growing on one side.
 The cluster measures 1 1/2” tall x 3” wide.
 It has completely filled this 2 3/4” diameter x 2 1/4” tall pot, which is bulging.
 It has long white radial spines that grow sideways from the tubercles and brown central spines that stick out like stiff hair.
 Cactus that have protruding tubercles like this one are often called nipple cactus.
 OUCH!

 Origin: San Luis Potosi, Guanajuato, and Queretaro, Mexico.
 Eastern Mexico